Emilie König

 In late 2017, after years of fighting, the breakaway region Raqqa fell to militias from Kurdistan.
 König, and many other followers, fell into Kurdish custody.
 She apologized to her family, and to France, and pleaded to be repatriated.
 On January 11, 2018, the New York Times profiled her, and described the difficult choices her plea for repatriation posed for policy makers in France.

-In November 2019 France TV Info announced that Kurdish forces planned to deport 11 French citizens back to France.
-They speculated over who would or wouldn't be deported, noting Konig and two other individuals had been characterized as showing signs of still being dangerously radicalized.
+In November 2019 France Info announced that Kurdish forces planned to deport 11 French citizens back to France.
+They speculated over who would or wouldn't be deported, noting König and two other individuals had been characterized as showing signs of still being dangerously radicalized.

 In 2022, König was repatriated back to France from the Al Roj camp in North Eastern Syria by the Kurdish.